CodeNinja-Z/real-time-chat-api/README.md

 * Run ```rspec spec``` on the terminal to run all the test suites.

-* Test Coverage: All the endpoints implemented are tested.
+* Test Coverage: All the models, routes, data endpoints, requests, and services implemented are tested.

 ## Possible Next Steps If I Had More Time.
 What assumptions did I make?